-On July 2, 2015, the Ministry of Science and Technology issued the Service Guide for Administrative Licensing Items concerning Examination and Approval of Sampling, Collecting, Trading, Exporting Human Genetic Resources, or Taking Such Resources out of the PRC, which provides that foreign-invested sponsors that sample and collect human genetic resources in clinical trials shall be required to file with the China Human Genetic

-Resources Management Office through its online system.
+On July 2, 2015, the Ministry of Science and Technology issued the Service Guide for Administrative Licensing Items concerning Examination and Approval of Sampling, Collecting, Trading, Exporting Human Genetic Resources, or Taking Such Resources out of the PRC, which provides that foreigninvested sponsors that sample and collect human genetic resources in clinical trials shall be required to file with the China Human Genetic Resources Management Office through its online system.
 On October 26, 2017, the Ministry of Science and Technology issued the Circular on Optimizing the Administrative Examination and Approval of Human Genetic Resources, which simplified the approval for sampling and collecting human genetic resources for the purpose of commercializing a drug in the PRC.
-The State Council of PRC issued the HGR Regulation, which became effective on July 1, 2019.
+The State Council of PRC issued the Regulations on the Administration of Human Genetic Resources, or the HGR Regulation, which became effective on July 1, 2019.
 The HGR Regulation regulate the collection, preservation, usage and external provision of China's human genetic resources.
 According to this regulation, "human genetic resource" includes human genetic resource materials and information.
 Human genetic resource materials refer to organs, tissues, cells and other genetic materials containing human genome, genes and other genetic materials.
 Human genetic resource information refers to information, such as data, generated by human genetic resources materials.
-The Ministry of Science and Technology under the provincial governments are responsible for the management of human genetic resources at the national level, and the administrative departments of science and technology under the provincial governments are responsible for the management of human genetic resources allocal level.
-Foreign entities, individuals and such entities established or actually controlled thereby are not allowed to collect or preserve China's human genetic resources (including organs, tissues, cells and other genetic materials of human genetic resources abroad, while they are prohibited from using China's human genetic resources and provide human genetic resources and provide human genetic resources and proval from relevant PRC government authority or have filed with relevant government authority for international cooperation with a Chinese entity.
+The Ministry of Science and Technology is responsible for the management of human genetic resources at the national level, and the administrative departments of science and technology under the provincial governments are responsible for the management of human genetic resources at local level.
+Foreign entities, individuals and such entities established or actually controlled thereby are not allowed to collect or preserve China's human genetic resources (including organs, tissues, cells and other genetic materials of human genome and gene) or provide human genetic resources abroad, while they are prohibited from using China's human genetic resources unless they have obtained an approval from relevant PRC government authority or have filed with relevant government authority for international cooperation with a Chinese entity.
 The HGR Regulation formalized the approval requirements pertinent to research collaborations between Chinese and foreign-owned entities.
-Pursuant to the new rule, a new notification system (as opposed to the
+Pursuant to the new rule, a new notification system (as opposed to the advance approval approach originally in place) is put in place for clinical trials using China's human genetic resources at clinical institutions without involving the export of human genetic resources outside of China.